erroronline1/caro/readme.md

 * [indexedDB](https://github.com/jakearchibald/idb)

 # open tasks
-* components add images (store, duplicate with component id, do not delete)

 * components used in forms
 * forms used in context
 * deactivate forms and components